 Andrew is Managing Director of Bridgestone Australia and New Zealand.

 Andrew was appointed Managing Director in January 2013, the first non-Japanese head of Australian & NZ operations since Bridgestone took over Uniroyal in 1980.
-He is committed to Bridgestone’s global Corporate Social Responsibility objectives, which include environmental best practice, safety of operations, and giving back to society through support of the Leukaemia Foundation in Australia and Breast Cancer Foundation in NZ.
+He is committed to Bridgestone’s global Corporate Social Responsibility objectives, which include environmental best practice, safety of operations, and giving back to society through support of the Leukaemia Foundation in Australia and New Zealand.

-Andrew has a Bachelor of Economics and is a Chartered Accountant.
+Andrew has a Bachelor of Economics and is a Chartered Accountant and a Fellow of the Governance Institute of Australia.

 David was appointed Chief Executive Officer of Tyrepower in 2010.